JOE’S WORDS OF WISDOM

 When I had my first child, I knew very little about raising children.
 I just hadn’t thought about it.
 My wife and I did the best that we could with what we knew.
 We did have enough sense to enroll our children in daycare, since we were sure that would help our children become more adept at socialization.

 Making a baby doesn’t make you a good parent.
-We need to acknowledge that not all mothers and fathers are ready or have the necessary resources and skills to help their children become the best they can be.
+We need to acknowledge that not all parents are ready or have the necessary wisdom, knowledge, resources, and skills to help their children become the best they can be.
 I believe most parents want the best for their children.
-Science and common sense tell us that children attain a major portion of their life skills and learning between the ages 0 to 5.
-This is especially true regarding social and emotional skills which are the foundation of their character and their ability to learn.
+Science (and common sense!) tells us that children attain a major portion of their life skills and learning between the ages of 0 and 5.

 Wisdom Lesson Six